The Path of Life

 “You have made known to me the path of life; You will fill me with joy in Your presence, with eternal pleasures at Your right hand.”
 Psalms 16:11 BSB

 We need the light of His spirit to show us the way.
 How else can we become the light for others?
 King David, the psalmist, was assured that God would show him the path of life.
 Read about David’s many battles leading the Lord’s people and you will see, over and over, how David went to the Lord first, asking God what he should do.
-God told David very very specifically, His brilliant strategies for winning the battles against King David’s enemies and those of his people, he Israelites.
+God told David His very, very specific, brilliant strategies for winning the battles against King David’s enemies.

-And when David committed grievous sin, he repented, yielding to God and accepting the consequences.
+Perhaps most frequently, we search to understand the purpose in what He does not do — what He allows.
+When David committed grievous sin, he repented, yielding to God and accepting the consequences.
 Without the Holy Spirit revealing and teaching us His ways, we become troubled and confused by His acts.
-There are many things God allows that we just don’t understand so we have many questions!
-Like David, we ask the Lord, particularly in our despair and confusion and He answers us.
-We too can receive very specific, needed guidance in our daily lives.
+There are many things God allows that we just don’t understand.
+We have many questions!
+Like David, we ask the Lord, particularly in our despair and confusion, and He answers us.
+We, too, can receive very specific, needed guidance in our daily lives.

-We do not have to be a great King to hear from the Lord!
-You might be surprised at the small details God will help us with when we ask.
-Small, daily things that we might think we should not bother Him by asking are okay as well as asking about large and critical decisions for which we need His wisdom and guidance.
-When we know that Father God is responding with holy spirit directives even in the small details of living, it increases our faith and trust in Him with our biggest issues.
+We do not have to be a great King to hear from the Lord.
+You might be surprised at the details God will help us with when we ask.
+Small, daily things that we might think we should not bother Him by asking are okay, as well as asking about large and critical decisions for which we need His wisdom and guidance.
+When we know that Father God is responding with holy spirit directives even in the small details of living, it increases our faith and trust in Him with our bigger issues.

 Our Father is a very attentive and loving Parent.
 He cares and listens to the smallest details of our lives.
 Father God displays infinite patience and mercy when we babble on about things He knows all about.
 He is the perfect example of a loving parent or grandparent who listens to every detail of a small child’s babbling, loving the child even more for the child’s innocence.